mathieucarbou/YaSolR/docs/index.md

 There is simply no match in terms of features, performance, reactivity and precision.
 It is also a big **Open-Source** project following **best development practices**.

+You can have a look at the [comparison](comparison.md) page to see how YaSolR compares to other Solar Router firmwares and projects.

 - ⚡ **Best reactivity** with more than 3 adjustments per second

 - 📊 **Fast measurements**: YaSolR can read about 20 measurements per second